 Part cookie, part brownie — who doesn’t love blondies?

 Part cookie, part brownie — who doesn’t love blondies?
 The best part is that they’re ridiculously easy to make: they have less ingredients than cookies (plus you don’t have to roll the dough into balls) and they’re easier than brownies because there’s no chocolate to melt.
 This version made with chocolate chips and pecans is my all-time favorite.

 What You’ll Need To Make Chocolate Chip Pecan Blondies

-To begin, combine the melted butter with brown sugar and granulated sugar in a large bowl.
+To begin making this easy blondie recipe, combine the melted butter with brown sugar and granulated sugar in a large bowl.

 Beat until well combined, about 2 minutes.